getsetbro/blog/_posts/2017-03-30-zero-to-website-on-node-in-azure.md

     });
     ```

-- Lets walk through what the above code does.
+- Let's walk through what the above code does.
 - - It 'requires' the hapi-mongodb package.
 - - It includes the DB connection string from azure
 - - It creates two routes.
 One for getting all records from the database and one for adding records to the database.